adhamoshasha/Team-Project-Tracker-Multi-platform-App/README.md

 # Uni-Project-CMSE-473

+Software Project and Management Course:

-Android Application for managing teams and tasks
+Multi Platform Application for managing teams and tasks created using Xamarin, C# as a backend language, SQL for the database and Microsoft Azure to host the database.

 Team: